Idehed/Recipe-foods-P4/README.md

 - As a Site User, I can like recipes that are shared by users
 - As a Site User, I can go to my profile so that I can view my shared recipes

-<b>Following user stories was not implemented and labeled as "Wont Have"</b>
+<b>Following user stories was not implemented and labeled as "Won't Have"</b>

 - As a Site User, I can rate recipes so that other users can see how good it is
 - As a Site User, I can view my liked recipes so that I can access them easily